 - The Energy Manager is capable of outsourcing the CAPEX dedicated to the renovation of installations (e.g. air conditioning, lighting, etc)

-How to integrate Energy Management in your company
+How to integrate Energy Management into your company?

-For customer profiles with multipoint and annual consumption > 3 Million Euros
+For customer profiles with annual consumption > 3 Million Euros

 - Hiring an internal Energy Manager with full dedication to the project.

 - Hiring a specialist with training and experience, according to the client’s profile (industrial, tertiary, multi-point, international, …)